-Dr. Tony Baldwin has served as Superintendent of Buncombe County Schools since 2009.
+Dr. Tony Baldwin is the former K-12 Superintendent of Buncombe County Schools, beginning in 2009.
 A graduate of T.C.
 Roberson High School, Dr. Baldwin has spent his career as an educator in Buncombe County.

 Most recently, Dr. Baldwin was awarded the North Carolina High School Athletic Association’s 2018 Superintendent of the